-Other significant assignments: Board member of Coala Life AB and The Grand Group AB.
+Other significant assignments: Chairman of the Board of Joint Academy, Board member of Coala Life AB and The Grand Group AB.

 Educational background: Graduate in Business Management from the Stockholm School of Economics.

 Professional experience: Johanna is currently President and CEO of Memira.
 She has held several senior management positions in the media industry over the past 20 years, including 10 years with the Kinnevik Group, for both MTG and the world's largest newspaper Metro, where she served as CEO of Metro Puerto Rico.
 She was CEO of Stampen Media from January 2015 to April 2017.